 This also provides an opportunity for self-reflection and growth.
 Through reflection, we can identify areas for improvement and modify our goals to be more achievable.
 Being flexible when life throws us curveballs is essential, and assessing our goals helps us account for external factors that may impact them.

 Regular goal evaluation also boosts motivation and accountability.
 Seeing progress, or areas we need to work on, fuels a sense of accomplishment and responsibility.
 Sharing updates with others creates support from those around us.

-To overcome challenges and stay committed in setting good goals and resolutions, address setbacks and obstacles, seek support from others, and celebrate successes while rewarding yourself.
+To overcome challenges and stay committed in setting good goals and resolutions, tackle setbacks and obstacles, don’t do it alone, and celebrate successes while rewarding yourself.

 Dealing with setbacks and obstacles

 Obstacles can challenge us, yet staying resilient and dedicated is key.